 And although I’ve never been an authoritarian or disciplinarian dad (except for banning hoodies in the house!), I changed the way I interacted and spoke with Jaiden.
 As his teenage years progressed, I had to come to terms with the looming prospect of a new adult in the family.

 The New Adult

 And yet, a couple of nights beforehand, he and I had a falling out.
 I’d asked how his exam revision was going.
-He told me it was none of my business, I got stroppy over his response, and he got stroppy with me.
+He told me it was none of my business, He told me it was none of my business, I got angry over his response, and he got cross with me.
 At some point during our heated “discussion”, Jaiden snapped that I didn’t understand the stress he was under.
 I retorted he wasn’t the only one suffering stress.
 And then I broke down.

-It took Homer’s Odysseus ten years to reach his destination.
-It’s a little over nineteen years since my wife’s surprise “baby card” in 2001.
+It took Homer’s Odysseus ten years to reach his destination, and it’s a little over nineteen years since my wife’s surprise “baby card” in 2001.
 Our son is now an adult, but the journey hasn’t ended.
-As I’ve learned from my life-changing odyssey, with Jaiden’s eighteenth birthday behind us, it’s time to set sail on the next leg of being a dad.
+And as I’ve learned from my life-changing odyssey, with Jaiden’s eighteenth birthday behind us, it’s time to set sail on the next leg of being a dad.
 (Though I’m still not happy about hoodies in the house!)

 © 2020 Robert Fairhead

 N.B.
-You might also like a Tall And True piece I wrote in 2018 on Sixteen Xmas Memories with Jaiden.
-And this recent blog post, A Birthday to Remember (or Forget?), with more being-a-dad reflections on my 58th birthday during the COVID-19 pandemic and lockdown.
+You might also like a piece I shared on Tall And True in 2018 on Sixteen Xmas Memories with Jaiden.
+And another recent blog post, A Birthday to Remember (or Forget?), with more being-a-dad reflections on my 58th birthday during the COVID-19 pandemic and lockdown.